Teaching English abroad is without a doubt one of the best decisions I’ve ever made for myself.

 While not the highest in Asia (see jobs in China, Japan and Korea for that), Thailand has some of the best pay per cost of living on the continent.
 Teachers with a University degree and zero experience often start out earning $1,000 USD per month, which is enough to live in modest comfort.
 A typical apartment costs only between $200-400 of that, which is significantly lower percentage than what we’re often used to in the States.
 Visit Numbeo.com for a detailed cost of living guide.

 6. There’s a lot to see

-Whether you teach in the North, Central, South, Northeast or Southeast regions (see the differences in regions here), you won’t be disappointed by Thailand’s natural beauty.
+Whether you teach in the North, Central, South, Northeast or Southeast regions (see the differences in regions with our beginner’s guide to teaching english in Thailand), you won’t be disappointed by Thailand’s natural beauty.
 From the rolling green mountains in the far North to the sprawling white sand beaches in the South or the quaint farm communities of the Northeast, there’s something for everyone to love, and always there will be plenty to see on a weekend trip nearby.

 7. You’ll learn Thai from your students

 One of the best parts about teaching, at least for me, is the opportunity to always be learning.
 You’ll learn so much from your students about culture, holidays, food, Thai language and more.
 They love the opportunity to teach you a thing or two, and they’ll be so excited to hear you say anything in Thai.
 Even though it’s not a requirement to learn the language in order to teach English in Thailand, our premium TEFL course in Thailand come with a Thai language course so you can get a head start on your new life in Thailand, or perhaps just gain a few laughs from your class!